Rock and metal stars tell their favourite stories about Lemmy

-So much of what made Motörhead a timeless musical force was the unique personality of its frontman, Lemmy Kilmister.
-In the rock and metal worlds, Lemmy was an avatar for all things outlaw, a hard-drinking, hard-smoking, rule-breaking, leather-clad force for sonic mayhem, whose speedy anthems spoke to the outsider in us all.
-Even more important, though, were his brutal honesty, sage wisdom, and big (if calloused) heart, which left everyone he met with the sense that they’d just encountered an old god on his day off.
+So much of what made Motörhead a timeless musical force was the unique personality of their frontman, Lemmy Kilmister.
+In the rock and metal world, Lemmy was an avatar for all things outlaw, a hard-drinking, hard-smoking, rule-breaking, leather-clad force for sonic mayhem, whose speedy anthems spoke to the outsider in us all.
+Even more important, though, was his brutal honesty, sage wisdom, and big (if calloused) heart, which left everyone he met with the sense that they’d just encountered an old god on his day off.
 Everyone who met Lemmy has a story about it, even if it’s as simple as having stood in his presence.

-With today being the fourth anniversary of his death, we decided to ask stars of rock and metal to recount their own Lemmy stories.
-Initially, we asked them about where they were and what they felt when they heard Lemmy passed away — but the more we talked to people, the more we found they wanted to celebrate his life, not his death.
-Which, to paraphrase our own writer Morat, is truly what Lemmy would have wanted.
+With today being the anniversary of his death, we decided to ask stars of rock and metal to recount their own Lemmy stories.
+Initially, we asked them about where they were and what they felt when they heard Lemmy passed away – but the more we talked to people, the more we found they wanted to celebrate his life, not his death.
+Which, to paraphrase our own writer Mörat, is truly what Lemmy would have wanted.

 Here are some of rock and metal’s biggest personalities sharing their stories about the great man himself.
 Live to win.

 Frank Bello (Anthrax)